bharath0691/3-tier-terraform/infra-with-terraform/README.md

   Three-tier architecture is a well-established software application architecture that organizes applications into three logical and physical computing tiers: the presentation tier, or user interface; the application tier, where data is processed; and the data tier, where the data associated with the application is stored and managed.

-# Terraform Sample for Azure PaaS (WebApp & MS SQL)
+# Terraform Sample for app service with sql db

 One of challenges for provisioning PaaS services is deploying applications since `terraform` does not provide native way of deploying apps (e.g, Web App and setup MS SQL).
 This sample terraform shows how to deploy and configure webapps and MS SQL using `terraform`.